Distributed reactive power feedback control for voltage regulation and loss minimization: Conclusions

-While a feedback approach to the ORPF problem is quite a new contribution, similar methodologies have been used to solve other tasks in the operation of power grids (see Figure \ref{eq:feedbackinsmartgrids}).
-In particular, in order to achieve realtime matching of the power demand and power generators, synchronous generators are generally provided with a local feedback control that adjusts the input mechanical power according to frequency measurements, in order to keep frequency sufficiently close to the desired nominal value (the primary frequency control in \cite{Rebours2007}, see also \cite{Chandorkar1993,DeBrabandere2007}).
-By adding a communication channel (a cyber layer) that enables coordination among the different agents, it is also possible to drive the system to the configuration of minimum generation costs \cite{Barklund2008}.
+While a feedback approach to the ORPF problem is a recent approach, similar methodologies have been used to solve other tasks in the operation of power grids (see Figure \ref{eq:feedbackinsmartgrids}).
+In particular, in order to achieve realtime power balance of demand and supply, synchronous generators are generally provided with a local feedback control that adjusts the input mechanical power according to frequency deviation measurements (the primary frequency control in \cite{Rebours2007}, see also \cite{Chandorkar1993,DeBrabandere2007}).
+By adding a communication channel (a cyber layer) that enables coordination among the agents, it is possible to drive the system to the configuration of minimum generation costs \cite{Barklund2008}.
 Notice that, in this scenario, generators do not have access to the aggregate active power demand of the loads, but infer it from the purely local frequency measurements.
-This example share some qualitative similarities with the original approach presented in this paper, where agents do not have access to the individual or aggregated reactive power demand of the loads, but however can use voltage measurements to infer this information and, by coordinating their action, to drive the grid to the configuration of minimum losses.
+In this sense, this example share some qualitative similarities with the original approach presented in this paper.

-As suggested in \cite{Wang2011}, a control-theoretic approach to the problem of optimal power flow enables also a number of analyses on the performance of the closed loop system that are generally overlooked when tackling the problem with the tools of nonlinear optimization.
-Examples are $L_2$-like metrics for the resulting losses in a time-varying scenario (see for example the preliminary results in \cite{Bolognani2012a}), robustness to measurement noise and parametric uncertainty, stability margin against communication delays.
-These analyses, still not investigated, are also of interest for the design of the cyber architecture that has to support this and other real time algorithms, because they can provide specifications for the communication channels, the communication protocols, and the computational resources that need to be deployed in a smart distribution grid.
+As suggested in \cite{Wang2011}, a control-theoretic approach to optimization problems (including ORPF) enables a number of analyses on the performance of the closed loop system that are generally overlooked.
+Examples are $L_2$-like metrics for the resulting losses in a time-varying scenario (e.g. the preliminary results in \cite{Bolognani2012a}), robustness to measurement noise and parametric uncertainty, stability margin against communication delays.
+These analyses, still not investigated, are also of interest for the design of the cyber architecture, because they can provide specifications for the communication channels, communication protocols, and computational resources that need to be deployed in a smart distribution grid.

 \appendices